 According to the U.S. Centers for Disease Control and Prevention (CDC), as many as 1 in 68 American children are on the autism spectrum – studies have also shown that autism is four or five times more common in boys than in girls.
-As common as autism is, there is no known cause for this disorder and there is no one type of autism either.
-Scientists have been able to identify a number of genetic mutations that may be associated with autism, but most cases seem to be the result of a combination of various genetic and environmental risk factors.
-Even though many people with autism struggle with motor coordination or have cognitive delays, as many as 40% have above average intellectual ability and many of those who are nonverbal are still able to communicate via other means.
+As common as autism is, there is no known cause for this disorder, and there is no one type of autism either.
+Scientists have identified several genetic mutations that may be associated with autism.
+Still, most cases seem to result from genetic and environmental risk factors.
+Even though many people with autism struggle with motor coordination or have cognitive delays, as many as 40% have the above-average intellectual ability, and many of those who are nonverbal are still able to communicate via other means.
 All of this goes to show that an autistic child may not be your “typical” student, but he is just as capable and deserving of receiving a quality education as any other child.

 Challenges for Autistic Children in School

-Autism comes in many forms and manifests in many ways which lead to a number of serious challenges in the school environment.
-Many of these challenges are related to cognitive processing delays which may delay the child’s ability to process verbal or written language – autistic students may be just as capable of learning the material as typical students, but it may take them a little bit longer to process it.
+Autism comes in many forms and manifests in many ways, which leads to several serious challenges in the school environment.
+Many of these challenges are related to cognitive processing delays, which may delay the child’s ability to process verbal or written language – autistic students may be just as capable of learning the material as typical students.
+Still, it may take them a little longer to process it.
 Another challenge many autistic children face in school is sensory perception issues – a lack of depth perception, a poor sense of balance, or a sensitivity to certain sounds.
 Social skill deficits are very common in children with autism – this challenge is particularly difficult for teachers to understand and accommodate if they have not had special education training.
-Autistic students may also suffer from motor skill challenges which may mean that simple tasks like taking tests or completing homework could take them longer than other students.
+Autistic students may also suffer from motor skill challenges, which means that simple tasks like taking tests or completing homework could take longer than other students.

 Tips for Parents to Make a Smooth Transition